Seattle area’s March home prices jumped, before coronavirus pandemic took hold

 “COVID-19 has put a new wrinkle in the Northwest real estate food chain.
 That wrinkle has produced fewer pending sales and fewer homes coming on the market, and that means buyers are taking more time to make decisions in this new environment,” said Dick Beeson, managing broker at RE/MAX Northwest in Gig Harbor, in a statement.
 “It also means sellers, for the first time in a long time, don’t have instantaneous offers and must exercise patience, too.”

-Brokers expect moderate price declines in the second half of 2020, said Realogics Sotheby’s broker Dean Jones.
+Brokers expect moderate price declines in the second half of 2020, said Dean Jones of Realogics Sotheby’s International Realty, who surveyed nearly 150 agents in his firm.

 “For the most part, our brokers are confident in the government leadership addressing the pandemic and in the [federal stimulus package], but it seems most anticipate at least the next 90-120 days being some measure of market correction,” he said.
 “We know there are fewer buyers and fewer listings for the foreseeable future but transactions are still taking place.”